mlcommons/ck/README.md

 sets.
-We believe that this can eventually enable truly open, collaborative, interdisciplinary and reproducible research to some extent similar to physics, other natural sciences, Wikipedia and open-source movement.
-It may also help computer engineers and researchers become data scientists and focus on innovation while liberating them from ad-hoc, repetitive, boring and time consuming tasks.
+We believe that this can eventually enable truly open, collaborative, interdisciplinary and reproducible research to some extent similar to physics, other natural sciences, Wikipedia, literate programming and open-source movement.
+It may also help computer
+engineers and researchers become data scientists and focus on innovation while liberating them from ad-hoc, repetitive, boring and time consuming tasks.
 It should also help solve some